 When initially incorporating a company, it's common for the shareholders to each take a small number of shares.
 This keeps things simple at the start.
 But as the business grows, the shareholders often want a larger number of shares so they can manage ownership in smaller increments.
 A Share Split, which splits the existing shares into multiple shares, is a simple way of accomplishing this.

 Here's an example: Two founders of a company each take 50 shares at the time of incorporation for a total of 100 shares.
 A few months later, the founders have hired their first few employees and want to set up an Employee Stock Option Plan (ESOP) , so they can award shares to employees over time.
 But a single share is worth 1% of the company when there's only 100 shares in circulation.
-If the founders want to award in smaller increments they'll need to get more shares or they'll have to offer fractional shares to their employees (which opens up all kinds of complications).
+If the founders want to award in smaller increments they'll need to get more shares.

-Through a Share Split, the founders can decide to split each of their 50 existing shares in 1,000 shares.
-This would mean they now each hold 50,000 shares, rather than 50 shares, and there are a total of 100,000 in circulation.
+Through a Share Split, the founders can decide to split each of their 50 existing shares 100 times.
+This would mean they now each hold 5000 shares, rather than 50 shares, and there are a total of 10,000 in circulation.
 Now they have much more flexibility when awarding shares to employees in small increments.

 Keep in mind that a Share Split is different from issuing new shares.
 A Share Split just divides the existing shares into smaller pieces.
 Issuing new shares requires the shareholders (whether they're founders, employees or investors) to actually purchase the shares from the company.
 Issuing shares is an important step in growing the company, but a Share Split is often completed first as a simple way to increase the number of shares held by the founders.

 How to Perform a Share Split on Ownr